Montana Consumer Data Privacy Act

 There are limits on the definition of “sale” to ensure that certain business functions are not unintentionally impeded by this law.
 Examples of activities deemed not to be a sale include: the disclosure of PI to provide a product or service requested by the consumer, the disclosure of PI to an affiliate, disclosure of PI intentionally made public, and the disclosure of PI as part of a merger or bankruptcy.

 The Montana Attorney General (AG) will have the sole enforcement authority.
 Notably, Montana does not list the financial penalty for violations.
-The AG may bring an enforcement action after providing a 60-day notice and an opportunity for the business to cure the alleged violation(s); the cure period will end April 1, 2026.
+While the law was originally passed with a a 60-day cure period, 2025 amendments removed the cure period, meaning the AG can enforce the MTCDPA without advanced notice.

-The individual rights created under MCDPA align well with those provided under other state laws.
-If MCDPA applies to your business, you must allow consumers to:
+The individual rights created under MTCDPA align well with those provided under other state laws.
+If MTCDPA applies to your business, you must allow consumers to:

 - Right to know whether a business is processing your PI;